RanaMostafaAbdElMohsen/Crime_Boston_Big_Data/README.md

 2- Hour that has maximum crime rate

-3- crime count rate for each offence per day

 #### Accomplished Tasks

 1- get safe district (District That has minimum Number of crimes)